Taeyoung99/StockAdviser/README.md

 # StockAdviser
 A program that recommends stocks in good financial position.
+Also helps the user to finalize the decision by getting the relevant news for stocks.